hbsoftco/svg-editor/README.md

 - Disabling the default right-click menu and implementing a custom right-click menu
 - Double-click feature on labels, opening a chart design dialog
 - Responsive canvas board that adjusts its initial size with page resizing
+- Inputs to set the width and height of the canvas
 - SVG download button
+- Clear canvas button

 The project is also deployed as a serverless application on Cloudflare Workers, which you can view online via the following link: